 Cynthia Shearer is a seasoned freelance writer who enjoys crafting compelling articles on a variety of topics from home improvement to the latest discoveries in neuroscience.
 Her innate curiosity leads her to explore new subjects with enthusiasm and zeal.
-As an avid reader, Cynthia has been exposed to a wide variety of subjects over the years that have piqued her interest and led her to follow her dream of being a full-time writer.
 She currently focuses her writing on academics and career choices, autism and autism spectrum disorders and sleep-related problems and disorders.

 During her academic years, Cynthia worked as a peer tutor for students who were struggling to pass their classes.
 She provided tutoring support in a variety of subjects, but also helped students learn effective study and time management techniques.
 After she graduated, Cynthia worked in her state's community college system, advising new and returning students on successfully managing each phase of their academic careers.

 Cynthia transitioned from academia to mental health services in an effort to reach out to a greater number of people who could benefit from her academic background in behavioral psychology.
-For more than 20 years, she worked both in private community settings, like group homes, and in residential facilities that served the needs of people with severe/profound intellectual disabilities.
-This experience was enriching for her on a number of levels and informed her passion for working with people with autism and autism spectrum disorders.
+For more than 20 years, she worked in:

 Understanding the needs of individuals with autism and developing positive behavioral support plans to address those needs was a full-time occupation for Cynthia for many years.
 Now she endeavors to write articles that give practical and helpful guidance to parents and caregivers of children and adults who are affected by autism.